 OpenID Connect Reconcile Lambda

-When an OpenID Connect identity provider is used to complete a federated login request FusionAuth will use well known OpenID Connect claims to reconcile user.
+When an OpenID Connect identity provider is used to complete a federated login request, FusionAuth will use the configured linking strategy and well known OpenID Connect claims to reconcile the user.
+FusionAuth will attempt to match the user information returned from the OpenID Connect identity provider to an existing user account or create a new one.

-It is common that the claims returned from the Userinfo endpoint during an OpenID Connect login request will contain custom claims defined by your identity provider.
-In order to utilize these custom claims you may wish to use a lambda assist FusionAuth during the login request to reconcile these claims to the FusionAuth user.
+It is common that the claims returned from the UserInfo endpoint during an OpenID Connect login request will contain custom claims defined by your identity provider.
+In order to utilize these custom claims you may wish to use a lambda to assist FusionAuth during the login request to copy these claims to appropriate fields on the FusionAuth user object.

 function reconcile(user, registration, jwt, id_token, tokens) {